IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/line-chart.md

 ---
 # $PlatformShort$ Line Chart

-$PlatformShort$ Line Chart or Line Graph is a type of category charts that show the continuous data values represented by points connected by straight line segments of one or more quantities over a period of time.
+The $ProductName$ Line Chart or Line Graph is a type of category charts that show the continuous data values represented by points connected by straight line segments of one or more quantities over a period of time.
 It’s often used to show trends and perform comparative analysis.
 The Y-Axis (labels on left side) show a numeric value, while the X-Axis (bottom labels) show a time-series or comparison category.
 You can include one or more data sets to compare, which would render as multiple lines in the chart.

 ## $PlatformShort$ Line Chart Example